nathankagi/procedural-terrain/blog.md

 ![3-point DLA](./resources/dla_3_points.jpg "3-Point DLA")
 ![multi-point DLA](./resources/dla_multi_points.jpg "Multi-Point DLA")

+Adding a slight shift in the middle particle when scaling allows for a slightly more natural graph and produces the end result significantly faster than an brute-force DLA.
+One minor issue at this stage, with low absorbtion values, the particles tend to clump together, as expected.
+However once scaled this clumping tends to persist more around the ends of the graph.
+It seems that to produce more consistent graphs values of >0.7 should be use for the absorbtion.
+For now I'll start with the filtering stages.

 ## Terrain Model

 After ironing out some issues, I feel quite happy with the terrain generation.
 Erosion, typically using partical simulated erosion techniques, is a fairly simple technique for generating nice looking terrain from a baseline such as the perlin noise I have been generating or even to give additional detail to terrain generated with improved algorithms.